60 Burned Out Symptoms to Help You Listen to Your Life

 • Conversations characterized by disrespect

-• No listening – feeling misunderstood or invisible
+• No listening – feeling unheard

 • Secret keeping